Which is the best Asafoetida substitute?

 What do I often do if I just have some garlic cloves at home?
 Grab a decent saute pan and saute garlic to make a new spice!

 Sauteed garlic is a very crucial seasoning.
-Besides replacing Asafoetida, I also choose sauteed garlic for sauteed Kale, beans, or dishes decorations, etc.
+Besides replacing Asafoetida, I also choose sauteed garlic for sauteed Kale, beans, or dishes decorations, etc. There are plenty of garlic types that you can try for a slightly different flavor.

 I use two cloves of garlic and saute it with clarified butter to finish the Asafoetida substitute.
 Is it so easy, right?
 In addition, you can change clarified butter to vegetable oil if you want.